ivanwong9290/Vehicle-Control-Systems-Implementation/README.md

  ## Trajectory Comparison Plot
  The blue curve represents the trajectory from a non-adaptive controller (LQR), while the adaptive controller (MRAC) is able to rectify the trajectory to match the ground truth shortly after experiencing the loss of thrust.
 ![results](https://user-images.githubusercontent.com/71652695/127975697-703fd752-07e0-475a-bf2c-38ee775098ca.png)

+## Video Demonstration
+Refer to demo.mp4 for a video of the drone flight under the influence of an adaptive controller.